alanlaird/kind-monitoring-prometheus-loki-tempo-phlare-victoriametrics-grafana-playground/README.md

 - `Grafana` is a tool for visualizing and analyzing data from various sources, including Prometheus.
 It provides a flexible and customizable dashboard that allows users to create graphs, charts, and other visualizations to monitor the performance of their systems.
 Grafana also has a built-in alerting system that can trigger notifications based on specific thresholds.

+- `MetalLB` is a load-balancer implementation for bare-metal Kubernetes clusters.
+It assigns real IP addresses from a configured pool to `LoadBalancer` services, making them reachable from outside the cluster without a cloud provider.

 ## Requirements

 - Linux OS